spinettaro/delphi-event-bus/README.md

 It was inspired by EventBus framework for the Android platform.

 ## Features
 * __Easy and clean:__ DelphiEventBus is super easy to learn and use because it respects KISS and "Convention over configuration" design principles.
-By using default TEventBus instance, you can start immediately to delivery and receive events.
+By using default TEventBus instance, you can start immediately to delivery and receive events
 * __Designed to decouple different parts/layers of your application__
 * __Event Driven__
-* __Attributes based API:__ Simply put the Subscribe attribute on your subscriber method you are able to receive a specific event.
+* __Attributes based API:__ Simply put the Subscribe attribute on your subscriber method you are able to receive a specific event
-* __Support different delivery mode:__ Specifying the TThreadMode in Subscribe attribute, you can choose to delivery the event in the Main Thread or a Background ones, regardless where an event was posted.
-The EventBus will manage Thread synchronization.
+* __Support different delivery mode:__ Specifying the TThreadMode in Subscribe attribute, you can choose to delivery the event in the Main Thread or in a Background ones, regardless where an event was posted.
+The EventBus will manage Thread synchronization
 * __Unit Tested__

 ## Show me the code